rcl-common/docs/subscription/subscription.md

 ## Unsubscribe for a RCL App

-**If uou need to unsubscribe, you will unsubscribe for a RCL App in the Azure Portal.**
+**If you need to unsubscribe, you will unsubscribe for a RCL App in the Azure Portal.**

 - You can access the RCL apps that you have subscribed to in the Azure portal.